ertis-research/kafka-ml/README.md

               loss='sparse_categorical_crossentropy',
               metrics=['accuracy'])
 ````

+You can insert the ML code into the Kafka-ML UI

 <img src="images/create-model.png" width="500">

 Create a configuration: a set of models that can be grouped for training.
 This can be useful when you want to evaluate and compare the metrics (e.g, loss and accuracy) of a set of models or just to define a group of them that can be trained with the same data stream in parallel.